-In the basement of the building there is an artificial cave with grotto, which is connected by underground tunnels with the Odessa Catacombs (tours must be booked in advance).
+In the basement of the building, there is an artificial cave with a grotto, which is connected by underground tunnels with the Catacombs (tours must be booked in advance).

-In the “Golden Treasury” genuine items made of precious metals are exhibited, the oldest of them date from the beginning of the second millennium BC.
+In the “Golden Treasury”, genuine items made of precious metals are exhibited, the oldest of them date from the beginning of the second millennium BC.
 Lanzheronovskaya Street, 4.
 Opening hours: 10:00-17:00, day off - Monday.

 Other places of interest

 Also, you can see a unique collection of tropical butterflies - one of the best in Ukraine.
 “Langeron” beach, 25.
 Opening hours: 10:00-19:30 (weekdays), 10:00-23:00 (weekends), shows: 12:00, 15:00, 18:00.

-The city has a lot of different hotels and mini-hotels.
+Odessa has a lot of different hotels and mini-hotels.
 According to visitors’ reviews, the following hotels are among the best on the quality of services provided.

 24 comfortable rooms of different categories.
 It is not allowed to smoke in the rooms.
-The rooms are soundproofed and equipped with air-conditioning, safe, Wi-Fi.
+The rooms are soundproofed and equipped with an air-conditioning, safe, Wi-Fi.

 Hotel “California”.
-It is located in the historical and cultural center, five minute walk from Deribasovskaya Street.
+It is located in the historical and cultural center, a five minute walk from Deribasovskaya Street.

-44 rooms of different categories.
-Each room has individual climate control, safe, free Wi-Fi.
-Additional amenities include a beauty salon, dry cleaning, laundry, booking tickets, transfer, car rental.
-Restaurant “California” (European and traditional Odessa cuisine).
+The additional amenities include a beauty salon, dry cleaning, laundry, booking tickets, transfer, car rental.
+The restaurant “California” (European and traditional Odessa cuisine).
 Yevreyskaya Street, 27.
 Phones: +380 48 796 33 33, +380 48 796 63 01.

 Hotel “OK Odessa”.
 This hotel complex is located in the central resort area of Odessa, near Arcadia Beach.

 198 rooms of different categories.
 All rooms are equipped with air conditioning, Wi-Fi.
-The hotel also has meeting rooms, a fitness room.
+The hotel has meeting rooms, a fitness room.
 There is a restaurant with a large summer terrace (Russian and Ukrainian cuisine).
 Gagarin Plateau, 5.
 Phone: +380 482 63 94 34.

-The hotel is located in the center of the city on the Primorsky Boulevard.
-Hotel guests have free access to a 25-meter swimming pool, Finnish sauna, gym.
+The hotel can be found in the center of Odessa, on Primorsky Boulevard.
+You will have a free access to a 25-meter swimming pool, Finnish sauna, gym.

-There is a restaurant with European and Ukrainian cuisine.
-Additional services: translation services, ATM, laundry, dry cleaning, booking of railway and air tickets, transfer, car rental.
+The additional services: translation services, ATM, laundry, dry cleaning, booking of railway and air tickets, transfer, car rental.
 Primorsky Boulevard, 11.
 Phones: +380 48 738 01 02 +380 48 738 01 03, +380 48 738 01 11.

-Restaurant “Voyage” offers Italian and Mediterranean cuisine as well as traditional Ukrainian cuisine.
-Additional amenities include sauna, swimming pool, solarium, city tours, beauty salon, fitness center, Wi-Fi, transfer, car rental.
+The additional amenities include a sauna, swimming pool, solarium, city tours, beauty salon, fitness center, Wi-Fi, transfer, car rental.
 Deribasovskaya Street, 5.
 Phones: +380 482 21 03 99, +380 482 21 01 55.

 The additional services: sauna, gym, solarium, beauty salon, Wi-Fi, currency exchange, excursions, yacht rental, car rental, booking of railway and air tickets, transfer.
 Uyutnaya Street, 11.
 Phone: +380 482 33 06 98.

-Hotel “Black Sea “Rishelyevskaya”.
-This hotel can be found in the historic center.
-216 comfortable rooms of different categories.
-All rooms have air conditioning, mini-bar, cable TV.
+Hotel “The Black Sea “Rishelyevskaya”.
+You can find this hotel in the historic center.
+There are 216 comfortable rooms of different categories.
+All the rooms have an air conditioning, mini-bar, cable TV.

-There are three restaurants (European, Ukrainian, Japanese cuisine).
-The price includes use of the pool.
-Additional amenities include billiards, conference room, Wi-Fi, beauty salon, massage room, gym, car rental, tours, currency exchange.
+The additional amenities include billiards, conference room, Wi-Fi, beauty salon, massage room, gym, car rental, tours, currency exchange.
 Rishelyevskaya Street, 59.
 Phones: +380 482 30 09 04, +380 48 731 47 23.

-Restaurant (Odessa cuisine).
-Additional amenities include sauna, conference room, Wi-Fi, excursions, booking of train and airline tickets.
+There is a restaurant (Odessa cuisine).
+The additional amenities include a sauna, conference room, Wi-Fi, excursions, booking of train and airline tickets.
 Lermontov Lane, 2.
 Phones: +380 48 717 78 77, +380 48 717 78 79.